dabit3/bored-ape-yacht-club-api-and-subgraph/README.md

 This is a subgraph that enables the indexing and querying of data from the Bored Ape Yacht Club and Mutant Ape Yacht Club NFTs / smart contracts using [The Graph](https://thegraph.com/)

+You can perform relational queries, full text search, sorting, and filtering using this API.

 ### Using the subgraph

 The subgraph is located in the Graph Explorer at [https://thegraph.com/legacy-explorer/subgraph/dabit3/boredapeyachtclub](https://thegraph.com/legacy-explorer/subgraph/dabit3/boredapeyachtclub).